 This video quite frankly makes me want to vomit, but only because I’m terrified of heights.
 It’s actually a great example of the overcapture feature and how you can use the Fusion to shoot standard video as well as 360.
 This footage was captured in 360 and then edited using the GoPro editing software.
 You will eventually be able to use the official app to achieve this effect, but it won’t be available until early 2018.

 The 360 video coming out of the Fusion is good, great in fact compared to most 360 cameras.
 But then again most 360 cameras don’t cost $700.
 The Fusion has excellently smooth stabilization and seems to work well in low light, two areas where many other cameras fail.
-In perfect conditions the Fusion is just, good, not amazing, but good.
-I’ve also noticed that uploading to YouTube only results in 4K video rather than the 5.2K that GoPro indicates.
+In perfect conditions the Fusion can produce pretty amazing video.
+I have noticed that uploading to YouTube only results in 4K video rather than the 5.2K that GoPro indicates, but this could be due to YouTube’s compression.

-Many people have also experienced issues with the software, which appears to be very buggy.
-Render times are also very long unless you have a poweful desktop.
-It may be a while before GoPro release enough updates to fix the software, which appears to be in beta at this point.
+Many people have also experienced issues with the software, which appears to be very slow.
+Render times are also very long unless you have a powerful desktop.
+It may be a while before GoPro release enough updates to fix the software, which appears to be in beta at this point.back to menu ↑

 GoPro Fusion 360 Photo Examples